25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Extend.md

 Similar to [-webkit-tap-highlight-color](https://davidwalsh.name/mobile-highlight-color)
 in iOS Safari.
 Unlike that CSS property, this is an HTML meta element, and its value is boolean rather than a color.
-It's all or nothing.
+It's all or nothing

 ```html
 <meta name="msapplication-tap-highlight" content="no" />